-What is special about this sunset?
-The solstice marks the sun’s most southerly point on the celestial sphere, the imaginary sphere of stars surrounding Earth, for all of 2012.
-So this is sun’s southernmost sunset and thus marks a turning of the year, from decreasing daylight to increasing daylight, for us at northerly latitudes.
+What is special about the winter solstice sunrise and sunset?
+For the Northern Hemisphere, the December solstice marks the sun’s most southerly point on the celestial sphere, the imaginary sphere of stars surrounding Earth.
+It is sun’s southernmost sunset and thus marks a turning of the year, from decreasing daylight to increasing daylight, for us at northerly latitudes.

 This Stonehenge monument – built in 3,000 to 2,000 BC – shows how carefully our ancestors watched the sun.
 Astronomical observations such as these surely controlled human activities such as the mating of animals, the sowing of crops and the metering of winter reserves between harvests.
 Stonehenge is perhaps the most famous of of the ancient astronomical monuments found around the world.